 Your IRRRL rate can vary depending on your credit score and other factors.
 To get the most accurate number, get pre-approved with a VA-approved lender.

-VA Streamline Refinance (IRRRL) Requirements
+VA Streamline Refinance Requirements

 When it comes to qualifying for a VA IRRRL, lenders don’t ask for much.
 Generally, no appraisal is required, you might not need to provide income documentation, and there are no set credit requirements.
-But do understand that guidelines and requirements can vary by lender.
+However, requirements can vary by lender.
+A big caveat of a VA Streamline is that it can only be used for existing VA mortgages.
+You can’t refinance a conventional, FHA or USDA mortgage using a VA IRRRL.

-While there aren’t strict lender requirements, there are VA requirements.
 Here’s what you need to qualify for a VA IRRRL:

-• You must confirm that you previously occupied the property
+- You must confirm that you previously occupied the property.

 If you want to refinance another mortgage type to a VA loan, you’ll need to use a VA cash-out refinance loan—and don’t worry, you don’t actually have to take out cash if you don’t want to.